paddywwoof/pi3d_book/Input.rst

 the triangles are defined so that they face inwards (remember the order of vertices determines which way a surface faces in OpenGL).
-However the Texture used to wrap onto the inside of the shape has to conform to the perspective required for not distorting the scene or making the seams show.
+However the Texture used to wrap onto the inside of the shape has to conform to the perspective required to not distort the scene or make the seams show.

 The EnvironmentSphere is simplest in this regard, using an equirectangular projection in which top to bottom of the image is 180 degrees and left to